-1. Minnesota Housing, at its sole discretion, will determine if there is a market need for HPH units based upon a number of factors including location, household type, Coordinated Entry waiting list, pending projects, etc. This will be verified with the local Continuum of Care during the application review process.
-If Minnesota Housing determines that there is not a need for additional HPH units within the local market, the applicant agrees that Minnesota Housing may remove the proposed HPH units from the project ander convert the proposed units to units with rent restricted to 30% MTSP and for maintain a priority to serve homeless households.

-2. The applicant agrees to pursue and continue renewal of rental assistance, operating subsidy, or service funding contracts for as long as the funding is available.
+- 1. Minnesota Housing, at its sole discretion, will determine if there is a market need for HPH units based upon a number of factors including location, household type, Coordinated Entry waiting list, pending projects, etc. This will be verified with the local Continuum of Care during the application review process.
+If Minnesota Housing determines that there is not a need for additional HPH units within the local market, the applicant agrees that Minnesota Housing may remove the proposed HPH units from the project and convert the proposed units to units with rent restricted to 30% MTSP and maintain a priority to serve homeless households. - 2.
+The applicant agrees to pursue and continue renewal of rental assistance, operating subsidy, or service funding contracts for as long as the funding is available.

 A proposal that claims this criterion and is selected will be required to comply with any due diligence/reporting requirements after selection and term of the declaration.
-Failure to comply could result in the loss of the award and/or allocation as well as the assessment of penalty points. -The LURA and Minnesota Housing loan documents may contain performance requirements related to these permanent supportive housing units for High Priority Homeless and may be recorded with the property.
+Failure to comply could 2024-2025 Self-Scoring Worksheet Page 11 of 39 November 2022 Housing Tax Credit and Deferred Projects result in the loss of the award and/or allocation as well as the assessment of penalty points.
+The LURA and Minnesota Housing loan documents may contain performance requirements related to these permanent supportive housing units for High Priority Homeless and may be recorded with the property.